Bladder Leaks & Menopause

 What Are The

-Peri-menopause is the stage where a woman experiences most symptoms.
+Peri-menopause is the stage where women experience most symptoms including:

-If incontinence is a symptom you are experiencing during menopause, there are some things you can do to help manage the issue.
+If you're experiencing incontinence during menopause, there are things you can do to help manage the issue.

 Pelvic floor exercises are known to strengthen the muscles around your vagina, urethra and anus.
 The beauty of exercising your pelvic floor is that you can do the exercises anywhere, anytime, no matter your age, sex, or fitness level.